kirtquist/4ir-guestbook-assignment/README.md

 Install pulumi if it is not installed.

 Clone this repo to a local folder.
 Go into the newly created folder and run the following command to deploy the guestbook stack:
+    pulumi up
 ### Deploy the application using the following command.
     pulumi up